Felines

 closet in a building on the sanctuary's grounds.

-over the ceiling to soften hard edges and placed a pillow covered
+the ceiling to soften hard edges and placed a pillow covered in soft

-in soft fleece on the floor.
-The Buddhist phrase, "May all
+fleece on the floor.
+The Buddhist phrase, "May all beings be

-beings be free from suffering and the cause of suffering" is
+free from suffering and the cause of suffering" is scripted on

-Edward's session concluded with a final cleansing and blessing to
+session concluded with a final cleansing and blessing to fling off

 "I just feel like Edward gets it," Harding said.
 "He